University of Palermo

-The University of Palermo (Università degli Studi di Palermo) is a university located in Palermo, Italy, and founded in 1806.
-It is organized in 12 Faculties.
+The University of Palermo (Università degli Studi di Palermo) is a public research university in Palermo, Italy.
+It was founded in 1806, and is currently organized in 12 faculties.

 History

 The University of Palermo was officially founded in 1806, although its earliest roots date back to 1498 when medicine and law were taught there.
-A little later in history, from the second half of the 16th century from their seat at the Collegio Massimo al Cassero, the Jesuit Fathers granted degrees in Theology and Philosophy - subjects in which they had been masters for over 200 years.
+Starting from the second half of the 16th century, from their seat at the Collegio Massimo al Cassero, the Jesuit Fathers granted degrees in Theology and Philosophy - subjects in which they had been masters for over 200 years.

-In 1767 they were expelled from the kingdom by King Ferdinand I, until 37 years later, when they returned to take their seat - which in the meantime had been turned into the Regia Accademia.
+In 1767 they were expelled from the kingdom by Ferdinand I, until 37 years later, when they returned to take their seat - which in the meantime had been turned into the Regia Accademia.

-At this time, the same King Ferdinand decided to grant a good seat to the Accademia, moving its location to the Convent of the Teatini Fathers next to the Church of St. Giuseppe.
+At this time, Ferdinand I decided to grant a good seat to the Accademia, moving its location to the Convent of the Teatini Fathers next to the Church of St. Giuseppe.
+In 1806, the university was officially founded.

-After the unification of Italy in 1860, the University of Palermo was modernized under the impetus of the chemist Stanislao Cannizzaro and the minister and specialist in Arab studies Michele Amari, more or less assuming its present appearance.
+After the unification of Italy in 1860, the University of Palermo was modernized under the impetus of the chemist Stanislao Cannizzaro, and the minister and specialist in Arab studies, Michele Amari, more or less assuming its present appearance.
 Since 1984 the main building of the University, housing the Rector's office, is Palazzo Chiaramonte-Steri, one of the most important historical buildings in Palermo, built in 1307 and formerly the residence of the Chiaramonte.
-Not far from Palazzo Steri, on land formerly belonging to the Chiaramonte, the Botanical Gardens of Palermo constitute a further admirable pearl of the University.
+Not far from Palazzo Steri, on land formerly belonging to the Chiaramonte, the Botanical Gardens of Palermo constitute a renowned part of the university.

-Today, the University has grown to be an institution of about 2000 lecturers and 50,000 students in which research in all main fields of study is carried out.
-In the past few years the university has actively taken part in international cooperation programmes.
+Today, the university has grown to be an institution of about 2000 lecturers and 50,000 students in which research in various fields of study is carried out.
+In the past few years, the university has actively taken part in international cooperation programmes.